Skip to main content

 For absolute imports, Pyrefly uses the following import strategy:

-1. Try to import from each entry in import_roots in the order they appear using the module finding strategy. a.
-NOTE: we append the config file's directory to search_roots automatically when using a config file as a sensible last-resort for attempting an import.
+1. Try to import from each entry in search_path in the order they appear using the module finding strategy.

 2. Try to import from typeshed.